worldbank/dime-standards/dime-research-standards/pillar-4-data-security/data-security-resources/surveycto-encryption-guidelines.md

 1. Have SurveyCTO Desktop installed on your computer
 1. Have a password manager that can handle secure notes (most do, here are our guidelines for setting up Last Pass) (add link to guidelines in this repo)

-## Creating and properly store a public/private key pair
+## Topic 1 - Creating and properly store a public/private key pair

 SurveyCTO uses asymmetric encryption (link) where there are two keys called the public and the private key.
 In SurveyCTO the public key is used to encrypt your data and the private key is used to decrypt your data.